ilzebriede/Complexity-and-Emergence/README.md

 The pattern is a piece of a mystery, or even a puzzle itself.
 It has many properties and characteristics.
 It is also an abstraction of something else, an idea, a concept, or a thing.
 Its crude visual body is information encoded.
 A pattern can become a symbol; it is a container, a library.
 The pattern is a letter in a word, a word in a sentence, and a sentence in a tome of other patterns.

-We look at flat images of patterns in 2D; we only see two of many possible dimensions.
-It is a slice of a state, a frozen moment captured in passing time, a cross-section of a far more exciting outlandish fruit or vegetable you will ever see!
+First of all, let us examine the pattern.
+We look at flat representations of patterns in 2D; we only see two of many possible dimensions.
+Let's try and think about it as a slice of a state, a frozen moment captured in time passage.
+Or as a cross-section of a far more exciting and outlandish fruit or vegetable that you will ever encounter!

 ![Figs 5,6](./images/fruits.png)

 Figures 5, 6

+I am opening this suggestion for a few reasons.
+Thinking about patterns as an ongoing morphing visualisation will allow me to contextualise the use of the pattern as a live real-time interchange and continuously updated piece of information.
+Similarly, as in Roy Ascott's 'Change paintings', the spectator can deliberately alter the physical body of painting by sliding Plexiglas layers that reorder and change the composition anew.
+He calls these kinetic pieces "analogues of ideas" that have an inert property to change and be changed.
+Roy Ascott believed that ideas should not be fixed and "open to investigation and reconstruction" (Ascott, 1964).
+To witness a change, we can do it through a feedback loop system.
+This system allows for a constant update that takes the input and generates the output that gets fed back into the input, becoming a perfect way to detect and observe any change.
+This change is also evaluated continuously against the previous generation of data and registers occurring and prior chain of events in an ongoing conversation.
+To me, this looks like a perfect way to create a cross-communication between human and machine, using feedback loops and patterns.

-When does complexity become emergent?
+The question still persists: When does complexity become emergent?
 When does emergence appears, has it always been there and we somehow missed it?
 Is it a Dalmation?
 Or is it an ability to overwrite complexity with familiarity, which is when emergence start to manifest?

 #### #6 Build your own.